reduxjs/redux/docs/Glossary.md

 Because a store is not an instance, but rather a plain-object collection of functions, copies can be easily created and modified without mutating the original store.
 There is an example in [`compose`](api/compose.md) documentation demonstrating that.

 Most likely you’ll never write a store enhancer, but you may use the one provided by the [developer tools](https://github.com/gaearon/redux-devtools).
 It is what makes time travel possible without the app being aware it is happening.
-Amusingly, [Redux middleware implementation](api/applyMiddleware.md) is itself a store ehancer.
+Amusingly, the [Redux middleware implementation](api/applyMiddleware.md) is itself a store enhancer.